dell/OpenManage-Enterprise/docs/API.md

 Parity is generally maintained between PowerShell and Python examples.
 Available scripts are listed for each functionality shown below.

-You can find a current copy of the OME API documentation [here](https://www.dell.com/support/manuals/en-us/dell-openmanage-enterprise/ome-3.3.1_omem-1.10.00_apiguide/about-this-document?guid=guid-e4740be0-2c49-443a-8f3d-1cb50cd4b7a3&lang=en-us).
-A PDF version is available [here](https://dl.dell.com/topicspdf/dell-openmanage-enterprise_api-guide2_en-us.pdf)
+You can find a current copy of the OME API documentation [here](https://dl.dell.com/topicspdf/dell-openmanage-enterprise_api-guide2_en-us.pdf).

 ## Table of Contents
 <div class="toc">